Death Valley Buttes (2,100 to 3,017 ft)

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a steep, exposed ridge with many places where a fall would prove nearly or completely fatal.
 Stay off this route if it is very windy or if thunderstorms threaten.
 This route requires 3rd- and 4th-class scrambling.
-This is not a good route for young children, people who fear heights, or people who are out-of-shape.
+This is not a good route for young children or hikers who fear heights.

-There is an anomaly in this area for maps based on Microsoft Terraserver-USA.com technology that I think is the result of a misalignment among map projections along the east side of California.
-The result is that the Terraserver map-tiles don't align properly and don't display the correct GPS coordinates.
-USGS topo maps are OK, but rely on your own instincts, route finding, and map reading skills here it there seems to be a problem; don't put too much weight on the technology.
+Historically there has been an anomaly in this area for digital maps such that those maps don't display GPS coordinates correctly.
+Paper USGS topo maps are OK, but rely on your own instincts, route finding, and map reading skills here if there seems to be a problem; don't put too much weight on the technology.

 death valley buttes